chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 Arguments, or [`args`](https://storybook.js.org/docs/angular/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
 Once an [`args`](https://storybook.js.org/docs/angular/writing-stories/args) value changes, so does the component.

-When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
-Typically modeled from what the actual data looks like.
-Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.
+When creating a story, we use a base `task` arg to build out the shape of the task the component expects, typically modeled from what the actual data looks like.

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.